"An Offbeat Search for Family History"

 Talk of the Holocaust, including some brief images of corpses, a suicide and some foul language, are content considerations.
 Also, the movie contains some light sexual content.
 For instance, teenagers look at a pornographic magazine, but no obscene images are shown.
 This content requires an extreme caution.
 Overall, however, EVERYTHING IS ILLUMINATED is an extremely subtle, interesting movie that makes a nice entry into the more sedate fall movie season.

+EVERYTHING IS ILLUMINATED follows young Jewish New Yorker Jonathan as he travels to the Ukraine to find the woman who helped his grandfather escape the Nazis in World War II.
+Jonathan hires a service to take him through the country.
+The guides turn out to be idiosyncratic, including a driver who thinks he’s blind.
+They drive across the country looking for a town that seems to no longer exist.
+The title means that “Everything is illuminated in the light of the past.”
+As Jonathan understands his place in world and family history, he finds that he is bound to his family, locked in their struggles.
 This conception of the strong family unit is clearly influenced by teachings in the Old Testament, or, in its Jewish context, the Torah.
 The movie sees the world as intelligently ordered, which is a sign of God’s creation.
 Though subtle and provocative, the movie contains some foul language, discussion and brief images about the Holocaust, and light sexual content.
 Aside from that, some will not enjoy EVERYTHING IS ILLUMINATED.
 It gives little exposition or background, and the payoff is dramatic but requires some assimilating and discussing to fully appreciate.